-Menengai Crater is an extinct volcano which offers striking views of Lake Nakuru, Lake Bogoria and the infamous crater itself.
-It is a large Caldera which was formed by millions of years of volcanic activity.
+Menengai Crater is an extinct volcano that offers striking views of Lake Nakuru, Lake Bogoria and the infamous crater itself.
+It is a large Caldera that was formed by millions of years of volcanic activity.
 The highest point, at some 2,300 M above sea level, has a signpost erected by the Rotary Club that shows the directions and distances to several places in the world.

 Apart from the sheer beauty of this crater that has endeared it to thousands of tourists around the world, Menengai has a dark unexplained side to it that even locals are now convinced is the work of evil spirits.
 People have lost their lives while others have disappeared, never to be seen again.

 Some have died through accidents and others have committed suicide while others have strayed and lost direction in the cave only for them to be found hours later unable to explain how they lost their way.
 The locals even claim to have seen the devil riding a motorcycle!
 There is also the widespread allegation of a ‘flying umbrella’ that normally appears whenever it rains.

 Legend has it that the Menengai Crater is home to many demons and ghosts.
 This has earned the crater the name ‘Kirima kia ngoma’ which means the place of devils in Kikuyu.
 It is said that in the late 1950s and early 1960s, ghosts used to farm on a fertile piece of land on the floor of the crater.